-Aitkin County Community Corrections is not able to employee a full-time employee in the evaluation program area.
+Aitkin County Community Corrections does not employ a full-time employee in the evaluation program area.
 The responsibility of data collection and management is completed by the Director or designee as required to monitor programs and data within our department.